lite-xl/lite-xl.github.io/docs/developer-guide/classes-and-objects.md

 ---
-description: Learn about Lite XL's class implementation.
+description: Learn how Lite XL implements OOP in Lua.
 ---

 We've briefly talked about the class implementation used by Lite XL in the introduction.
 In this article, we'll talk about how to use the implementation efficiently.

 !!! note
     Some methods here will be written differently than in the source code to illustrate how the methods _should_ be called.

 ## Creating classes